-Edinburgh breakfast and brunch venues
+Best breakfast and brunch spots in Edinburgh

 This sweet-toothed sit-in café on the Shore lends itself well to long breakfasts and informal parent-toddler clubs (worth bearing in mind if you’re feeling tender and heading there to get rid of a hangover).
 Besides the variety of sweet things on offer, their savoury options are equally impressive, with a giant vegetarian breakfast of leek and cheese sausages with eggs, tomatoes and all the trimmings, thick slabs of French toast with bacon and maple syrup, or soft baguettes with black pudding, sausages or bacon.